sc0ttes/vagrant_ansible_okd4/docs/installation.md

 way is to use the webserver built into python.
-This web server serves the ipxe configs and all the installation files. 🔥 the `./webroot/os_ignition/auth` directory contains files that dont need to be and should never be accessable, I have just been lazy here since it is a network local to wy workstation.
+This web server serves the ipxe configs and all the installation files. 🔥 the `./webroot/os_ignition/auth` directory contains files that dont need to be and should never be accessable, I have just been lazy here since it is a network local to my workstation.

     python -m http.server --bind 192.168.100.1 --directory ./webroot 8000

 *** IMPORTANT *** VMWare Fusion will sit in a PXE network boot loop until it's pulled out of it.
-After the machine has booted the iPXE but before you see the machine restart and begin looking to PXE boot again, go into the settings for the machine and click Startup Disk.
+After the machine has entered iPXE boot but before you see the machine restart and begin looking to PXE boot again (after "Configuring (net0 <mac>)..."), go into the settings for the machine and click Startup Disk.
 Change the boot device to the Hard Disk.

 Start the *bootstrap* system.
 This should ipxe boot over http.